-13.2 If a player’s point total exceeds 21, that hand shall lose and the dealer shall immediately collect all wagers on that Box, and collect the cards and place them in the discard rack.
+13.2 If a player’s point total exceeds 21, that hand shall lose and the Dealer shall immediately collect all wagers on that Box, and collect the cards and place them in the discard rack.

-13.3 Except as provided in rule 13.4, additional cards shall be drawn to the dealer’s hand until a Hard Total or Soft Total of 17, 18, 19, 20 or 21 has been reached, at which point no additional cards shall be drawn.
+13.3 Except as provided in rule 13.4, additional cards shall be drawn to the Dealer’s hand until a Hard Total or Soft Total of 17, 18, 19, 20 or 21 has been reached, at which point no additional cards shall be drawn.

-13.4 No additional cards shall be drawn to a dealer’s hand, regardless of the point total, if decisions have been made on all players’ hands and the additional cards would have no effect on the outcome of the Round.
+13.4 Subject to rule 13.5, no additional cards shall be drawn to a Dealer’s hand, regardless of the point total, if decisions have been made on all players’ hands and the additional cards would have no effect on the outcome of the Round.

+13.5 Notwithstanding rule 13.4, if Buster Blackjack Wagers have been placed in accordance with section 15H and all remaining player hands have been settled in full then additional cards shall be drawn to the Dealer’s hand in accordance with rule 13.3 or 17.2 (depending on which version of Blackjack is being played).
+For the avoidance of doubt, in this instance rule 13.4 shall not apply.

 14.0 Wagering on Boxes

-14.1 The casino operator may permit up to 3 players to wager on any 1 Box.
+14.1 The Casino Operator may permit up to 3 players to wager on any 1 Box.

-14.2 The casino operator may direct that the total of all players’ wagers on any 1 Box shall not exceed the table maximum, or that the total of the wagers of any particular player or players on any 1 Box shall not exceed the permitted maximum.
-Where the casino operator issues such a direction a sign stating the Box maximum and/or player maximum, as the case may be, shall be displayed at the table.
+14.2 The Casino Operator may direct that the total of all players’ wagers on any 1 Box shall not exceed the table maximum, or that the total of the wagers of any particular player or players on any 1 Box shall not exceed the permitted maximum.
+Where the Casino Operator issues such a direction a sign stating the Box maximum and/or player maximum, as the case may be, shall be displayed at the table.

 14.3 Whenever more than 1 player wagers on a Box: